Neutrinoless $\beta\beta$-Decay in DCEQTDA: Abstract

 \section{Abstract}

-We have recently developed a nuclear model, specially designed to describe double charge exchange (DCE) processes,which is a natural extension of the $pn$-QRPA model for $\beta$-decay to $\beta\beta$-decay.
-Ergo, this model, in addition to including the pairing correlations and having the same number of free parameters, brings into play the $ppnn$-quasiparticle excitations and the Pauli Principle, which are essential ingredients to correctly account for the nuclear matrix elements (NMEs) for $\beta\beta$-decays and nuclear reactions to all $0^+$ and $2^+$ final states, including resonances, and not just to the ground state as in $pn$-QRPA.
-In addition, it allows us to evaluate the $Q_{\beta\beta}$-values, and the excitation energies in final nucleus, and to work with a single-particle space large enough for the DCE sum rules to be satisfied.
-So far it has been applied to the $2\nu\beta\beta$-decay, and here we extend it to the $0\nu\beta\beta$-decay.
-The model that comes closest in terms of its advantages is the shell model.
-We describe here the DCE observables in: i) $^{76}$Se, which have been recently measured in the GERDA and MAJORANA Experiments, and ii) $^{124}$Te, for which has been reported recently the first direct observation of $2\nu$ double electron capture with the XENON1T Dark Matter detector.
-A good agreement with the data is obtained for both the ground state and the excited states.
-We have found that the reaction and $0\nu\beta\beta$-decay NMEs are of the same order of magnitude even in the region of giant resonances.
+{ We have recently developed a nuclear model, which is a natural extension of the $pn$-QRPA model, specially designed to describe double charge exchange (DCE) processes generated by two-body DCE transition operators.
+It is based on the Quasiparticle Tamm-Dancoff Approximation (QTDA) for $pn$ and $2p2n$ excitations in intermediate and final nuclei, respectively, and will be called DCEQTDA.

+As such, this model, having the same number of free parameters as the $pn$-QRPA, also brings into play the excitations of four quasiparticles to build up the final nuclear states, which are then used to evaluate the nuclear matrix elements (NMEs) for all $0^+$ and $2^+$ final states, including resonances, and not just for the ground state as in $pn$-QRPA.
+In addition, it allows us to evaluate: (a) the values of $Q_{\b\b}$, (b) the excitation energies in final nuclei, and (c) the DCE sum rules, which are fulfilled in the DCEQTDA.
+So far, this model has been used mainly to calculate double beta decays with the emission of two neutrinos ($2\nu\beta\beta$-decay).
+Here, we extend it to the study of these processes when no neutrinos are emitted ($0\nu\beta\beta$-decay), evaluating them in a series of nuclei, but paying special attention to (i) $^{76}$Se, which have been measured recently in the GERDA and MAJORANA experiments, and (ii) $^{124}$Te, for which the first direct observation of the double electron capture $2\nu$ has been performed with the XENON1T dark matter detector.
+We obtain good agreement with the data for both the ground state and the excited states.
+The validity of the DCEQTDA model is checked by comparing the calculation with the experimental data for the $2\nu\b\b$ NMEs, and for the $Q_{\b\b}$, in a series of nuclei. }